-We began our work in 2007 as part of the National Institute for Health Research, England’s largest funder of health and care research.
+We began our work in 2007 as part of the National Institute for Health and Care Research (NIHR), England’s largest funder of health and care research.

 The NIHR recognised the lack of participants for research was a barrier to medical improvement.
 It was even more difficult to find people with specific genetic variants.